Electoral reform: United Kingdom

-On 8 April 1921, a Private Member's Bill to introduce STV was rejected 211 votes to 112 by the Commons.
+On 8 April 1921, a private member's bill to introduce STV was rejected 211 votes to 112 by the Commons.
 A Liberal attempt to introduce an Alternative Vote Bill in March 1923 was defeated by 208 votes to 178.
-On 2 May 1924, another Private Member's Bill for STV was defeated 240 votes to 146 in the Commons.
+On 2 May 1924, another private member's bill for STV was defeated 240 votes to 146 in the Commons.

 In January 1931, the minority Labour government, then supported by the Liberals, introduced a Representation of the People Bill that included switching to AV.
-The Bill passed its second reading in the Commons by 295 votes to 230 on 3 February 1931 and the clause introducing AV was passed at committee stage by 277 to 251.
+The bill passed its second reading in the Commons by 295 votes to 230 on 3 February 1931 and the clause introducing AV was passed at committee stage by 277 to 251.
 (The Speaker had refused to allow discussion of STV.)
-The Bill's second reading in the Lords followed in June, with an amendment replacing AV with STV in 100 constituencies being abandoned as outside the scope of the Bill.
+The bill's second reading in the Lords followed in June, with an amendment replacing AV with STV in 100 constituencies being abandoned as outside the scope of the bill.
 An amendment was passed by 80 votes to 29 limiting AV to constituencies in boroughs with populations over 200,000.
-The Bill received its third reading in the Lords on 21 July, but the Labour government fell in August and the Bill was lost.
+The bill received its third reading in the Lords on 21 July, but the Labour government fell in August and the bill was lost.

-Following the wartime coalition government, a landslide victory for the Labour Party in 1945 began a period of two-party dominance in British electoral politics, in which the Conservatives and Labour interchanged power with almost total dominance over seats won and votes cast (See British General Elections since 1945).
-There existed no incentive for these parties to embrace a pluralist voting system in such a political settlement, and so neither supported it, and electoral reform fell off the radar for several decades.
+Following the wartime coalition government, a landslide victory for the Labour Party in 1945 began a period of two-party dominance in British electoral politics, in which the Conservatives and Labour exchanged power with almost total dominance over seats won and votes cast (See British General Elections since 1945).
+There existed no incentive for these parties to embrace a pluralist voting system in such a political settlement, and so neither supported it, and electoral reform ceased to be a political issue for several decades.